BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 There are numerous mature products for knowledge representation available -- commercial and open source.
 So, when it comes to selecting knowledge representation technologies and products, there is no make versus buy decision to be taken -- just like you would not implement your own database management system for a business information system.

-In the section on Services Maps and Product Maps I recommend a general method for selecting suitable products.
+In the Section 2.6 I recommend a general method for selecting suitable products.
 Here I give some tips and tricks regarding selecting knowledge representation products:

 Check carefully what is *really* needed in your application use case.
 In many practical use case scenarios, much less is required than what traditional AI frameworks offer.
 In AI literature, there is much discussion about the expressive power of the OWL full  standard compared to OWL light and other standards.
 In most of my projects, none of the OWL reasoning facilities were required at all.
 For many application use case scenarios, reasoning over hierarchies  is enough (e.g., an artist who lived in Florence also lived in Italy since Florence is in Italy).